-The steal of copper can cause a significant loss of revenue, far beyond the price of copper itself.
+The theft of copper can cause a significant loss of revenue, far beyond the price of copper itself.

 If equipment is damaged as copper is stolen from a telecom tower, service can be disrupted.
 If wires are ripped from the ground, trenching (the majority of the install expense) must be paid for again.

 A service disruption can trigger contractual penalties in the millions.
 Simply replacing the copper doesn't solve the problem, so companies must learn how to prevent copper wire theft.

 Several strategies are effective at preventing and deterring copper wire theft.
 First and foremost, a strategy is to forego copper.
 Copper has a high price per pound among metals, due to its ubiquity in modern electronics and its relative scarcity.
 This makes it an attractive target for thieves and scrappers, who can sell copper piecemeal or wholesale.

 Replacing copper in new installations and equipment with a substitute like glass fiber can prevent this metal theft entirely - so there won't be any copper to steal.

 As glass fiber cannot be resold at anywhere close to the prices paid for copper, it's not a worthwhile target.
 No copper, no theft.

 While replacing copper wire with glass fiber can prevent theft from future projects where feasible, it doesn't solve the entire problem.
 The expense of replacing or refurbishing all existing vulnerable equipment with glass fiber is prohibitive.
 So, companies with many remote, unmanned locations must find ways to protect their existing equipment.

 The first step is building physical barriers to entry.
 These include fences, walls, and locked doors.
 The scale of the physical barriers should be commensurate with the value of the installation being protected.
 Many remote sites have these deterrence mechanisms in place already.